krishna-waidande/krishna-waidande.github.io/tomcat.md

 1 .
 Download the latest version of Apache Tomcat from here >> [Get Apache](https://tomcat.apache.org/download-80.cgi)

 2 .
-Open the Terminal (Ctrl + Alt + T) and enter the following command to change the directory.
+Open the Terminal (Ctrl + Alt + T) and enter the following commands.

+To change the directory.
 > cd /opt/

 3 .
 Enter the command given below to extract the Tomcat from  the ~/Downloads directory.
 If your downloaded file is in any other directory, replace the last parameter by the actual file path.